 Copying Files between (CIFS and NFS) Shares

-NFS shares are available only on ITServices-run Linux systems, such as the CSF and iCSF.
-CIFS shares are not available on these systems but are typically available as network-drives on your desktop.
-This page details how to move files between a CIFS share and an NFS share.
+Research Data Storage is provided in two “flavours”: NFS shares are available only on Research IT run Linux systems, such as the compute platforms – the CSF and iCSF.
+CIFS(SMB) shares are not available on these systems but can be mapped as network drives on your desktop/laptop.

-Overview
+rds-ssh Overview

-- Obtain an account on the RDS-SSH service!
+- Obtain an account on the RDS-SSH service! (in short, email its-ri-team@manchester.ac.uk and tell us the names of your storage areas.)

-- Log-in to the RDS-SSH service by using an SSH client (on MS Windows this could be Mobaxterm or PuTTY, on linux/MacOS use the command-line
+- Log-in to the RDS-SSH service by using an SSH client (on MS Windows this could be Mobaxterm or PuTTY; on Linux/MacOS use the command-line

 ssh

-), or an SFTP client and copy files from one share to another — see the examples below.
+- On the rds-ssh server, copy files from one share to another — see the examples below.

 How NOT To Do it!

-Example — Using the rds-ssh server’s command-line
+How TO do it method 1 — Using the rds-ssh server’s command-line

 Here we log in to the rds-ssh server (using any ssh tool) and do the file copying on the rds-ssh server’s command-line: